saritacutinha/Cypress-TestProject/README.md

 ## Description

--Created tests for Sign Up functionality, Log in(Till Captcha is encountered) and WatchTeaser page.
+-Created tests for Sign Up functionality, Log in(Till Captcha is encountered) and WatchTeaser(Playback for one video) page.
 Provide valid log in id and password in the config.json file.

 ## Details